UCLALibrary/service-template/README.md

-# Hello World
+# Service Template

-This is a simple Hello World go program that utilizes Gin.
-It is meant to help us, the Services team, learn about building a Go program that uses best practices we will have during development of larger programs
+This is a simple GoLang service template that utilizes Echo.
+It is meant to serve as the foundation for a variety of microservices.

 ## Building the Project

 To run the project run:

 `go run main.go`

 ## Creating a Docker image

 To run on Docker first build the Docker image:

-`docker build -t hello-world . `
+`docker build -t service-template .`

 To specify what version of Go you would like to use with the Docker image:

-`docker build --build-arg GO_VERSION=[YOUR_VERSION] -t hello-world.`
+`docker build --build-arg GO_VERSION=[YOUR_VERSION] -t service-template .`

 To run the Docker image:

-`docker run -p 8080:8080 hello-world`
+`docker run -d -p 8888:8888 service-template`

 ## Compiling on ACT

-At the moment, the GA workflow is simple.
-Since we are listening for http requests, the workflow will not terminate until explicitly told to do so.
-The workflow will be updated as the application changes.
+We use [ACT](https://github.com/nektos/act) to build the project.
+Our GitHub Actions' workflow (which is also used locally by ACT) is pretty simple.

 To get started, ensure that [ACT is installed](https://nektosact.com/installation/index.html) on your system.

-Now that ACT is installed you can see the workflow run locally by running:
+Now that ACT is installed, you can see the workflow run locally by running:

 `act -j build`

+## Contact

+If you have any questions or suggestions, feel free to [open a ticket](https://github.com/UCLALibrary/service-template/issues) on project's GitHub repo.